-Your notebook features a keyboard that has the same functionality as a desktop computer keyboard.
-Many of the keys have been assigned alternate functions.
-The alternate function is printed on the key in green text.
+Your notebook features a full-size keyboard that has the full functionality of a desktop computer keyboard.
+Many of the keys have been assigned alternate functions, including shortcut keys for Windows, function keys for specific system operations, and the Pad Lock keys for the numeric keypad.